nlfiedler/zorigami/NOTES.md

         + entry name
 * file records
     - key: `file/` + SHA256 at time of snapshot (with "sha256-" prefix)
-    - length: size of file in bytes (absent if `changed`)
+    - length: size of file in bytes
-    - chunks: (absent if `changed`)
+    - chunks:
         + offset: file position for this chunk
         + digest: chunk SHA256
-    - changed: SHA256 at time of backup, if different from key
 * extended attribute records
     - key: `xattr/` + SHA1 of the attribute value (with "sha1-" prefix)
     - value: attribute data as a Buffer